 SQL Logical Operators

-The Logical operator in SQL is used to compare two data values in the database tables and determine whether they meet specific conditions.
-If both values meet the specified conditions, the Logical operator will return True.
+The Logical operator in SQL compares two data values in the database tables and determines whether they meet specific conditions.
+The Logical operator will return True if both values meet the specified conditions.
 Otherwise, it will return False.

 Note: SQL Logical Operators are used with the WHERE clause.